Mbareck21/clientdatabase/README.md

-# MongoDB Client Database
+# Immigration Case Management App �

-This is a web application built using Next.js 13 and Material UI.
-It allows users to manage a MongoDB database through a simple dashboard interface.
+This is a full-stack web application built using Next.js 13, Material UI and MongoDB to help immigration lawyers manage their client cases.

 ## Features

+- Register and Login for admins 👤
+- Admins can view, add, edit, delete and search cases 📝
+- Advanced filtering and searching of cases by any field 🔎
-- View all documents in a collection
+- View all client cases in a grid 🗂
-- Add new documents
+- Add new client cases ➕
-- Edit existing documents
+- Edit existing client cases ✏️
-- Delete documents
+- Delete client cases 🗑️
-- Search documents by property values
+- View details of each case including dates, info and notes 📅

 ## Technologies

+- NextAuth.js - Authentication for Next.js 🔐
-- Next.js 13 - React framework for server-side rendering and static site generation
+- Next.js 13 - React framework for server-side rendering and static site generation ⚛️
-- Material UI - React component library that implements Google's Material Design
+- Material UI - React component library that implements Google's Material Design 🎨
-- MongoDB - Document-oriented NoSQL database
+- MongoDB - Document-oriented NoSQL database 📘
-- Mongoose - MongoDB object modeling for Node.js
+- Mongoose - MongoDB object modeling for Node.js 🐍

-## Coming Soon
+## Functionality

-- User authentication system to manage access to the dashboard
-- Additional CRUD functionality for documents
+The app allows:

+- Admins to login 👤
+- Admins to view, add, edit, delete and search all cases 👀
-- Enhanced search and filtering of documents
+- Advanced filtering and searching of cases by any field 🔎
+- Add a new client case with details like name, case info, dates and notes ➕
+- View a grid of all client cases 🗂
+- Click on a case to edit it or view more details ✏️
+- Edit case details like dates and notes 📝
+- Delete a case 🗑️
+- Search and filter cases by any field 🔎

+The data is stored in a MongoDB database and accessed via a Next.js API route. 📁